hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 ### [Post-Processors](https://www.packer.io/docs/post-processors)

-Post-processors are components of Packer that take the result of a builder or another post-processor and process that to create a new artifact.
-Examples of post-processors are compress to compress artifacts, upload to upload artifacts, etc.

 Post-processors run after the image is built by the builder and provisioned by the provisioner(s).
-Post-processors are optional,
-and they can be used to upload artifacts, re-package, or more.
+They can be used to compress artifacts, upload artifacts, re-package, or more.
-For more information about post-processors, please choose an option from the sidebar.

 ### [Templates](https://www.packer.io/docs/templates)